lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     In this tutorial, a small carbon nanotube (CNT) is simulated within an empty box using LAMMPS.
-An external forcing is imposed on the CNT, and its deformation is measured with time.
+An external force is imposed on the CNT, and its deformation is measured over time.

 ..  container:: abstract

-    The difference between classical and reactive force fields is illustrated in this tutorial.
-With a classical force field, the bonds between atoms are unbreakable.
-With the reactive force field (named AIREBO :cite:`stuart2000reactive`),
-    the breaking of the chemical bonds is possible when the imposed deformation is strong enough.
+    To illustrate the difference between classical and reactive force fields, this tutorial is divided into two parts.
+Within the first part, a classical force field is used and the bonds between the atoms of the CNT are unbreakable.
+Within the second part, a reactive force field (named AIREBO :cite:`stuart2000reactive`) is used, allowing for the breaking of chemical bonds when the CNT undergoes strong deformation.

 .. include:: ../../non-tutorials/recommand-lj.rst